Fort Hays – Fort Larned Trail

 The county was crossed by two railroads, which entered the east line from Barton County — the Missouri Pacific Railroad running through La Crosse and the Atchison, Topeka & Santa Fe Railroad from Great Bend through Rush Center.

 By 1900, the county population, living on 718 miles in the county, was 6,134.
-Over the years, it has fallen, as small farms have given way to larger ones, and many of the youth have moved to cities.
+Over the years, it has fallen as small farms have given way to larger ones, and many youth have moved to cities.
 The population of the county today is about 2,950.

 Also exiting were many small settlements that once survived in Rush County.
-At one time, some two dozen towns dotted the Rush County plains, some with post offices, some not.
+At one time, two dozen towns dotted the Rush County plains, some with post offices, some without.
 Just a couple of these have some remains, but most do not.
 See Rush County Extinct Towns.